Pazyryk burials: Pazyryk rug

 One of the most famous finds at Pazyryk is the Pazyryk rug, which is probably the oldest surviving pile carpet in the world.
-According to most sources, it was manufactured in Ancient Armenia, using the Armenian double knot and Armenian cochineal for the red color.
-According to another source, it is an imported Persian work because of its decoration.
+According to some sources, it was manufactured in Ancient Armenia, using the Armenian double knot and Armenian cochineal for the red color.
+Ulrich Schurmann, a German art historian specializing in oriental carpets, says of it, "From all the evidence available I am convinced that the Pazyryk rug was a funeral accessory and most likely a masterpiece of Armenian workmanship."
+Fellow German historian Volkmar Gantzhorn concurs with this thesis.
+According to another source, it is an imported Persian work because of its decoration, but also the horse type, which seems Nisean.
+However, other sources state the horse design is the same as the relief depicting part of the Armenian delegation at the ruins of Persepolis in Iran, where various nations are depicted as bearing tribute.
 It measures 183 × 200 cm and has a knot density of approximately 360,000 knots per square meter, which is higher than most modern carpets.
 The middle of the rug consists of a ribbon motif, while in the border there is a procession with elk or deer, and in another border warriors on horses.
 When it was found it had been deeply frozen in a block of ice, which is why it is so well-preserved.
 The rug can be seen at the Hermitage Museum in Saint Petersburg, Russia.

 Other findings

-In a corner of one grave chamber of the Pazyryk cemetery was a fur bag containing cannabis seed, a censer filled with stones, and the hexapod frame of an inhalation tent – these are believed to have been utilized at the end of the funerary ritual for purification.
+In a corner of one grave chamber of the Pazyryk cemetery was a fur bag containing coriander seed, a censer filled with stones, and the hexapod frame of an inhalation tent; these are believed to have been utilized at the end of the funerary ritual for purification.

 Other undisturbed kurgans have been found to contain remarkably well-preserved remains, comparable to the earlier Tarim mummies of Xinjiang.
 Bodies were preserved using mummification techniques and were also naturally frozen in solid ice from water seeping into the tombs.
 They were encased in coffins made from hollowed trunks of larch (which may have had sacral significance) and sometimes accompanied by sacrificed concubines and horses.
 The clustering of tombs in a single area implies that it had particular ritual significance for these people, who were likely to have been willing to transport their deceased leaders great distances for burial.